gercamjr/Personal-Blog/README.md

 ## A simple blog app built with React.

 All blog entries are stored on a Strapi backend app that is hosted on Heroku.
-THe front end is hosted on Vercel.
+The front end is hosted on Vercel.

+# Express Server/Router
+Express is used to serve the front end pages.